BigDataRepublic/hyperion/Preprocessing.md

 Installing the OS
 =====

 We use a minimal CentOS booted from a Live USB stick.
-The settings that are used are the following:

-- Auto partitioning, with the root partition (/) set to 25GiB and the rest of the disk set as /home.
-- Admin user should be named `admin`
+You can kickstart the installation by copying `anaconda-ks.cfg` to the flash drive containing the CentOS installation image as `/ks.cfg` (i.e. in the root level, named `ks.cfg`).

 Admin user setup
 =====